jonnyrobots/roberts.work/_posts/2020-06-09-decision-in-principle.md

 > **You have to charge $50-$500/mo, and make something of genuine value, [Jason Cohen](https://blog.asmartbear.com/kung-fu.html)**, asmartbear.com

-Given the other principles, I wonder all this is to say that were I to create a product, it’d probably be aimed at people in commercial/enterprise settings (see also “Favour process”)
+Were I to create a product based on that advice then, my suspicion is that it’d need to be for people in commercial/enterprise settings.
+This is in part because of the price point, but also because it fits with the “Favour process” principle above.

+Patrick McKenzie’s thoughts appear to back this up:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">$50 is a much better minimum buy-in for most B2B services than $20 is.
 You&#39;ll make a lot more money, sure, but you&#39;ll enjoy the reduced support headaches and vastly lower churn even more. <a href="https://t.co/XD4Lvek5x8">https://t.co/XD4Lvek5x8</a></p>&mdash; Patrick McKenzie (@patio11) <a href="https://twitter.com/patio11/status/1261177745330987008?ref_src=twsrc%5Etfw">May 15, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>